APPLY ONLINE OR DOWNLOAD A PDF OF THE APPLICATIONS BELOW.

 All applications and required supporting documents are due by April 1, 2021.

 Financial Aid Applicants ALSO Complete a Financial Declaration HERE

 SCHOLARSHIP TYPES & 2020 AWARDEES

 The Anne Tweed and Baxter Bigham Scholarship was created in 2018 in memory of Anne and Baxter Bigham who were leaders in this church and the Mint Hill community.
-A kind, humble and perfect gentleman, Baxter Bigham was Elder Emeritus, teacher of the Harkey Bible Class for 34 years, member of the VFW Post 4059 and also preached a few sermons.
+A kind, humble and perfect gentleman, Baxter Bigham was Elder Emeritus, teacher of the Harkey Bible Class for 34 years, member of the VFW Post 4059 and preached a few sermons.
 Shortly after his death in 1981, the Fellowship Hall was renamed the James Baxter Bigham Hall.
 A kind, sweet and energetic lady, Anne Tweed moved to Mint Hill from Madison County, NC and taught the fifth grade at Bain Elementary School for 34 years.
 Her positive influence on her many students is still remembered today.
-The purpose of this scholarship is to grant annually an undergraduate scholarship to a deserving member of Philadelphia Presbyterian Church and/or a resident living within the legal corporate town limits of Mint Hill for study as a full time student at an accredited college or university.
+The purpose of this scholarship is to grant annually an undergraduate scholarship to a deserving member of Philadelphia Presbyterian Church and/or a resident living within the legal corporate town limits of Mint Hill for study as a full-time student at an accredited college or university.
 The award is based upon scholarship, community involvement and strength and determination.
 We currently have two Bigham Scholars; Avery West who is attending the University of North Carolina at Chapel Hill and Kaitlyn Szymanski who is attending Appalachian State University.